 The Republic of Whangamomona

 Whangamomona sought its independence when local government shifted the local district boundaries to one that was in line with the watershed of the main rivers.
 Half of the Whangamomona District went from the Taranaki District to the Manawatu District.
 Some Locals were lucky and half their farms stayed with Taranaki.
 However, this did not sit well with the locals as most associate themselves with Taranaki.
 The stubborn streak came out to show that they did not like this decision being made without consulting them, the residents, first.
 Whangamomona residents made a major decision to declare their independence within the four walls of the hotel back in 1988.
 Whangamomona was declared a Republic!
-We celebrated our 22th year of independence in January 2011.
+We celebrate our 29th year of independence in January 2017.
 Republic Day celebrations swell the Whangamomona Village from around 40 people to around 3000 people.
 Country activities such as Sheep Races, Gumboot Throwing, Gutbuster Races, Whip Cracking, Possum Skinning, Hold Ups and Shoot Outs all take place in the main street.
 Presidential elections are held.
 Our first president lasted 10 years before taking early retirement.
 Unfortunately, the second president 'Billy the Kid' only survived the position 18 months when he died in active duty - weedeating on the town hillside.
 Tai the Poodle was duly elected in 2003, unfortunately 12 months later there was an assassination attempt on his life and he had to retire due to this leaving him in a severe nervous condition.
-Murt Kennard was re-elected president.
-Our next Republic Day is January 2017.
+Murt Kennard was then elected as president and was in office for 10 years until October 2015 when sadly he passed away.
+Our next Republic Day is January 2017 and a new President will need to be elected.
 Passports can be purchased at the Hotel to ensure safe passage through the Republic.

 Day trips to Whangamomona